techgrounds/techgrounds-YounesMahria/01_Linux_1/LNX-02 Files and directories.md

 ## Opdracht
 -Find out your current working directory.

 -Make a listing of all files and directories in your home directory.
 -Within your home directory, create a new directory named ‘techgrounds’.
--Within the techgrounds directory, create a file containing some text.
+-Within the techgrounds directory, create a file containing some text.-Move around your directory tree using both absolute and relative paths.
--Move around your directory tree using both absolute and relative paths.
+-a

 ### Gebruikte bronnen
 https://kinsta.com/blog/linux-commands/